-This will talk about how the classes are organized, what you learn in the first session, what the midterm and final exams entail, and what graduation is like.
+This will talk about how the classes are organized, what you learn in the first session, and what the midterm and final exams entail.

 Level 1 KGP200 (Day/Morning Class) Statistics: